The Dichotomy of Strength Training for BJJ - Strong As Hec

 It's a submission and what does submission mean?

-You begin to train everyday.
+Which leads them to start train everyday.

 Sometimes even twice a day--to the point you're no longer getting in your strength work (which is essential to keep you healthy for Jiu-Jitsu) and more importantly, family time.